Undergraduate study - 2024 entry

 • achieve a 2.2 or above in your overall degree classification

-The vast majority of students graduate with BPS accreditation, however, if you fail to meet the accreditation criteria, you will graduate with an alternative degree in Psychology.
+Most students graduate with BPS accreditation.
+However, if you fail to meet the accreditation criteria, you will graduate with an alternative degree in Psychology.

 Year 1